noaboa07/FlashCard/README.md

-# Project 4 - *Name of App Here*
+# Lab 4 - *Flashcard*

-Submitted by: **Your Name Here**
+Submitted by: **Noah Russell**

-**Name of your app** is an app that ...
-[TODO]
+**Flashcard** is an app that allows users to enhance their learning experience by viewing flashcards and seamlessly toggling between question and answer text.
+As you swipe left or right to navigate through your deck, the cards' colors will dynamically update to reflect your choices (green or red), making your study sessions more engaging.
+Need a fresh start?
+Easily reset the entire deck or focus on cards you’ve marked for more practice.
+Plus, you can create and add new flashcards to keep your learning material relevant and personalized.
+Dive in and start mastering your knowledge today!

-Time spent: **X** hours spent in total
+Time spent: **3** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

+- [ ] View a flashcard and toggle between the card's question and answer text
+- [ ] Understand the effects of swiping left or right by updating the cards color as the user swipes
-- [ ] App loads to display a grid of cards initially placed face-down:
+- [ ] Swipe left and right to progress though the deck
-  - Upon launching the app, a grid of cards should be visible.
-  - Cards are facedown to indicate the start of the game.
+- [ ] Reset the deck with all the cards or only cards they've categorized as needing more practice
-- [ ] Users can tap cards to toggle their display between the back and the face:
+- [ ] Create new flashcards and add them to the deck
-  - Tapping on a facedown card should flip it to reveal the front.
-  - Tapping a second card that is not identical should flip both back down
-- [ ] When two matching cards are found, they both disappear from view:
-  - Implement logic to check if two tapped cards match.
-  - If they match, both cards should either disappear.
-  - If they don't match, they should return to the facedown position.
-- [ ] User can reset the game and start a new game via a button:
-  - Include a button that allows users to reset the game.
-  - This button should shuffle the cards and reset any game-related state.

 The following **optional** features are implemented:

-- [ ] User can select number of pairs to play with (at least 2 unique values like 2 and 4).
-  * (Hint: user Picker)
+- [ ] Save cards so they're available across app launches
-- [ ] App allows for user to scroll to see pairs out of view.
+- [ ] Delete cards
-  * (Hint: Use a Scrollview)
-- [ ] Add any flavor you’d like to your UI with colored buttons or backgrounds, unique cards, etc.
-  * Enhance the visual appeal of the app with colored buttons, backgrounds, or unique card designs.
-  * Consider using animations or transitions to make the user experience more engaging.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] N/A

 ## Video Walkthrough